pypa/build/docs/installation.rst

    $ pip install build

-You can also checkout the latest `git tag`_, download a tarball_ from Github, or manually fetch the artifacts from `project page`_ on PyPI.
-The git tags are PGP signed with one of the following keys:
+You can also check out the latest `git tag`_, download a tarball_ from GitHub, or manually fetch the artifacts from the `project page`_ on PyPI.
+The git tags are recommended for redistribution and are PGP-signed with one of the following keys:

 - |3DCE51D60930EBA47858BA4146F633CBB0EB4BF2|_ *(Filipe Laíns)*